conduktor/conduktor-docs/docs/gateway/configuration/env-variables.md

 ## Internal topics

 As the Gateway is stateless, it uses Kafka topics to store its internal state.
 The following environment variables can be used to configure these topics.
-Gateway will automatically create these topcis if they are missing, and it has permission to do so.
-You can also create them independetenly of Gateway, but when doing so please ensure they are configured as described below.
+Gateway will automatically create these topics if they are missing and it has permission to do so.
+You can also create them independetenly of Gateway - but when doing so please ensure they are configured as described below.

 ### Internal State